 As a "skier" you assume the risk of and accept the responsibility for injuries resulting from the inherent risks of skiing/riding, which include, but are not limited to:

-Freestyle Terrain is becoming more popular at ski resorts and proper use is important.
-The National Ski Areas Association and Burton Snowboards have developed the “Smart Style” Freestyle Terrain Safety initiative, a cooperative effort to continue the proper use and progression of freestyle terrain at mountain ski resorts, while also delivering a unified message that is clear, concise, and effective.
+Freestyle Terrain is popular at ski resorts and proper use is important.
+The National Ski Areas Association and Burton Snowboards have developed the “Smart Style” Freestyle Terrain Safety initiative, a cooperative effort to continue the proper use and progression of freestyle terrain at mountain ski resorts, while also delivering a unified message that is clear, concise and effective.

 The 3 main points of Smart Style include:

-• Before getting into freestyle terrain observe all signage and warnings
+• Before entering into freestyle terrain observe all signage and warnings

 • Use your first run as a warm up run and to familiarize yourself with the terrain